 Discover common values and aspirations.

-Build relationship, trust, and mutual respect.
+Build relationships, trust, and mutual respect.

 Explore opportunities for economic collaboration.